-FIG. 7 is a view of the patient in FIG. 6 taken along lines VII-VII including on the patient the position of the four optical elements in the field-of-view from which infrared 30 radiation is acquired to generate the temperature vs. time curves shown in FIG. 5;
+FIG. 7 is a view of the patient in FIG. 6 taken along lines VII-VII including on the patient the position of the four optical elements in the field-of-view from which infrared radiation is acquired to generate the temperature vs. time curves shown in FIG. 5;

-FIG. 8a is a black and white rendering including color symbols to represent the colors of a color slope map image of breasts of a patient wherein each temperature vs. time curve 35 associated with the optical elements at each position in the tFOV over the plurality of frames is mapped to a color related to an integral of the temperature vs. time curve;
+FIG. 8a is a black and white rendering including color symbols to represent the colors of a color slope map image of breasts of a patient wherein each temperature vs. time curve associated with the optical elements at each position in the tFOV over the plurality of frames is mapped to a color related 20 to a rate of change of the slope of the temperature vs. time curve

-FIG. 8b is a gray scale map image of the breasts of the patient shown in FIG. 8a wherein temperature vs. time curves having integrals less than the integral of temperature vs. time curves associated with the color red are mapped to a shade of gray according to their integral and the color red is illustrated by a red color symbol;
+FIG. 8b is a gray scale map image of the patient shown in FIG. 8a wherein temperature vs. time curves having slopes greater than the slope of temperature vs. time curves associ- 25 ated with the color red are mapped to a shade of gray according to their slope and the color red is illustrated by a red color symbol;

-FIG. $\bf 9$ is a gray scale map image of breasts of another ${45}$ patient having jagged vasculature;
+FIG. 9 is a gray scale map image of breasts of another patient having jagged vasculature;